zulip/zulip-flutter/README.md

 For details on how to do this, see the [translation doc](docs/translation.md).

+### Desktop support

+This app is intended for use on mobile platforms, specifically Android and iOS.

+On desktop platforms, we support running the app for development but not for general use.
+In particular this means:

+ * The layout and UI are designed for mobile.
+We don't spend time on adapting the app to desktop UI features or paradigms.

+ * External platform integrations (like opening a link, taking a photo, etc.) are built only for Android and iOS.
+   We don't spend time making them work on other platforms.

+ * On the other hand the app runs, and core functionality works, on at least Linux and macOS.
+Currently no regular contributor uses it on Windows, but we accept fixes to keep it running there too.

+The reason we support desktop platforms at all is that for development it's sometimes useful to run the app on desktop.
+For example, this makes it easy to resize the window arbitrarily, which can be helpful for testing layout behavior.

 ## License

 Copyright (c) 2022 Kandra Labs, Inc., and contributors.